-ANSWER: Ronald Watts denies the allegations in this paragraph relating to the "Watts Gang."
-Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations in this paragraph.
+ANSWER: Defendant Mohammed denies that he engineered plaintiffs' arrests, detentions or prosecutions and lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

 50. As a direct and proximate result of the Chicago Police Department's inadequate policies or customs for disciplining, supervising, and controlling its officers and the policymakers' failure to address these problems, Watts and his gang continued to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges against persons at the Ida B. Wells Homes, including but not limited to plaintiffs' above-described wrongful arrests, detentions, and prosecutions.